Job Title: Tenant Support Worker

 - Readiness to complete in-house online training within the first month of employment.

 - Mental Health First Aid, ASIST, and Trauma Informed Practice an asset.

 - As Program Participants are allowed to have pets, it is noted that this is a pet friendly environment.

-How to apply: Please apply directly online at https://ask-wellness-society-portal.scouterecruit.net/jobs/ASK56
+How to apply: Please apply online at: https://ask-wellness-society-portal.scouterecruit.net/jobs/ASK79